- External

 What you’ll learn

-The course opens by examining the failures of classical physics that made quantum mechanics necessary.
-The photoelectric effect and the discrete spectra of atomic emission are used as the motivating puzzles that classical theory cannot resolve, establishing the empirical stakes before the theory is introduced.
+The quantum portion of the course opens by examining the key experiments that made quantum mechanics necessary and the wave-particle duality they reveal, establishing the empirical stakes before the theory is introduced.

-Wave functions are developed as the fundamental objects of quantum theory.
-The Schrodinger equation is derived and analyzed for a series of canonical potentials: the infinite square well, the finite square well, and the harmonic oscillator.
-Solutions are worked through carefully, with attention to the physical meaning of each result rather than just its mathematical form.
-The uncertainty principle is derived from first principles using commutator algebra, and its physical content is examined at length.
+Wave functions are then developed as the fundamental objects of quantum theory.
+The Schrodinger equation is introduced and analyzed, with the particle in a box worked through carefully and with attention to the physical meaning of each result rather than just its mathematical form.
+The uncertainty principle and its physical content are examined along the way.

 Who is this for